 A Celebration of Life will be held at a later date.
 In lieu of flowers, memorial donations can be made to the 65 Squadron Ponoka Air Cadets, Royal Canadian Legion Branch 66, Canadian Diabetes Society, or any charity of your choice.

-To plant a tree in memory of David Spink Jr., please visit our tribute store.
+To send flowers to the family or plant a tree in memory of David Spink Jr., please visit our floral store.